zach2039/vs-nodensitysearch/README.md

 Compatibility
 --------

  - Will be incompatible with mods that patch propick modes and/or mods that have custom propick implementations.
+Let me know if you need additional mod compat added.

 Future Plans